cyberphor/knowledge-base/compute/README.md

 **Virtual CPUs**
 A virtual CPU (vCPU) is a virtualized CPU.
 The number of vCPUs a virtual machine can support is calculated using this formula: (processor cores) X (threads per core) = vCPUs.
 For example, 4 cores multiplied by 2 threads equals 8 vCPUs.

+**System Load**
+System load is how many processes are waiting to be executed by the CPU.
+For example, consider these system load metrics: 0.50 (1 minute), 0.75 (5 minutes), 1.00 (15 minutes).
+The CPU is overloaded.
+In the past 15 minutes, there was at least one process waiting to be executed.

 ## Graphics Processing Unit
 A Graphics Processing Unit (GPU) is a processor dedicated to graphics-related tasks like rendering images and video.